Guidelines for Referring Libraries

 When assisting a user, a staff member at a participating library determines that the user’s needs can best be met by borrowing materials from another participating library.
 In some cases, it is the library user who requests this service.

-The RLP contact person or authorized representative determines that the borrower is in good standing, and completes the RLP three-part form and RLP card.
+The RLP contact person or authorized representative determines that the borrower is in good standing, and completes the online RLP request form.
 The referring library must call the supplying library to assure that the needed materials are available.

 4. What about overdue or lost books?